Kimberley Mead, LPC-S

 *For therapists in their first two years of practice, I charge the same as your standard clinical rate.

-• You may notice your body and emotions being acknowledged alongside thoughts.
-Sessions might move between talking, somatic awareness, parts work, and reflective exploration — depending on what feels most alive for you in the moment.
-There’s a sense that the therapy is both structured and adaptive; you’re held safely while exploring intense grief or trauma.
+• Sessions move between talking, somatic awareness, parts work, and reflective exploration — depending on what feels most alive for you in the moment.
+There’s a sense that the therapy is both structured and adaptive.

 Vibe: Warm, collaborative, empowering, and creative.
 Encourages exploration while maintaining safety.